jabes/control-demo/README.md

-# Control Todo Demo
+# Control Demo

-This is a simple todo app built with Node, Vue, and RethinkDB.
+This is a simple real time todo app built with Node, Vue, and RethinkDB.

 ### WebSockets